quasarframework/quasar/docs/src/pages/options/installing-icon-libraries.md

 ]
 ```

-Icon sets are available through [@quasar/extras](https://github.com/quasarframework/quasar/tree/dev/extras) package.
+Webfont icons are available through [@quasar/extras](https://github.com/quasarframework/quasar/tree/dev/extras) package.
 You don't need to import it in your app, just configure `/quasar.conf.js` as indicated above.

 Adding more than one set (showing all options):
 ```js